 One day alternative

-However in addition, if you have limited time and are not wanting to do our regular program we suggest you take a ride at the Ayutthaya Elephant Palace (Wang Chang).
+If you are not wanting to do our regular program, (http://elephantstay.com/bookings/) we suggest you take a ride at the Ayutthaya Elephant Palace (Wang Chang).
 This is where the working elephants from our village give rides in the UNESCO World Heritage Historic Park on Patone Road (located at No. 2 on the Map of Ayutthaya).
 Rides start at 400 baht for 15 minutes, per person.
 Open all day, every day, there is no need to book.
 You can also buy food to feed the elephants and pay to have a special photo with one of our younger elephants.
 The Ayutthaya Elephant Palace is an important tourist destination and the income from there is vital to supporting all the programs we run for the elephants and their conservation.

 The Ayutthaya Elephant Palace is a great model for elephants in the tourist industry.
 The elephants have access to water for drinking and showers.
 They get lots of food and treats throughout the day.
 The elephants get to socialize and get gentle exercise which is important for their wellbeing.
 The elephants work on a roster basis so get plenty of off time as well.